 - Through government securities, certificates and units of UTI through remittances from their domestic accounts or remittances from abroad

 - NRO Account (Non-Resident Ordinary Rupee Account)

-- FCNR Account (Foreign Currency Non Resident Account)
+- FCNR Account (Foreign Currency Non-Resident Account)

 The 24% Scheme allows Indian companies, except those engaged in agricultural activities, to issue up to 24% of their shares and debentures to NRIs with repatriation benefits.

-Similarly, the 40% scheme allows for purchase of equity, preference shares and convertible debentures not exceeding 51% of the face value of each issue.
+Similarly, the 40% scheme allows for the purchase of equity, preference shares and convertible debentures not exceeding 51% of the face value of each issue.
 Repatriation of up to 40% of the new issue is allowed.
 Under this scheme, NRIs can invest in new projects or in expansion and diversification projects of existing companies.

 NRIs can invest in:

 - Secondary markets through Portfolio investment in equity shares/convertible debentures

 - Mutual funds provided that amount is invested out of NRE/FCNR/NRO account or by inward remittance